How do I make Outlook 2013 POP connections leave a copy of my messages on the server?

 - Open the Advanced settings window for your mail account

-When it opens, click the File tab and select the account for your email address if it’s not already chosen:
+Click the File tab on the ribbon.
+Go to Info and select the account for your email address if it’s not already chosen:

 Make sure your email address is selected, then click Change.

-In the “Advanced” tab, make sure that Leave a copy of messages on the server is checked.
-Then change the “14” to the number of days you want to leave messages on our servers:
+Make sure that Leave a copy of messages on the server and Remove from server after are checked.
+Then change the “14” to the number of days you want to leave messages on our servers.

 You can also uncheck the Remove from server after X days checkbox completely — but if you leave messages on the server forever, it can eventually slow down your mail connections and use up your disk space allowance.
 So we recommend choosing a number of days that’s long enough that you’ll be able to read the messages in your other mail program (or Webmail).
 In terms of performance, even using a large number such as 365 days is better than not checking this box.